-Father Ted Lawson creates a robot, Vicki (played by Tiffany Brissette).
-The family--Ted, Joan and Jamie--keep Vicki's identity secret, and pretend that she is their daughter.
+Father Ted Lawson creates a robot, VICI (played by Tiffany Brissette).
+The family--Ted, Joan and Jamie--keep VICI's identity secret, and pretend that she is their daughter.
 Harriet, their ...

 James H. Vipond <firstname.lastname@example.org>

-Despite being "made of plastic, microchips here and there", the robot and her costume grew from season to season to accommodative the actress.
+Despite being "made of plastic, microchips here and there", the robot and her costume grew from season to season to accommodate the actress.
 However, in the season 4 episode "School Monitor", there was an explanation given by the father, who put in a special chip that enabled her to grow to avoid suspicion from friends and neighbors why she never grew and remained the same age.
 See more »

 13 of 19 people found this review helpful.